luca-lc/HomeHub/README.md

 ### _FTPHub_

 The FTPHub is based on `vsftpd` engine.
 At the image building time, the system copies the configuration files and the configuration script into the container.<br/>
-Into `vsftpd.conf` configuration file are setted the environment variables, like the writing permissions, users list and `chroot` to restrict users to thier home directory.<br/>
+Into `vsftpd.conf` configuration file are set the environment variables, like the writing permissions, users list and `chroot` to restrict users to their home directory.<br/>
 Instead, into the `configFile.conf` there are the users name and users password required to configure the entire system through `config.sh` script launched at building time.<br/>
 In the `vsftpd.userlist` there is a list of registered users with permission to use this service.
 This file is useful if you want to disable a user from logging in.

 ### _SQLHub_

 SQLHub is a relational database management system based on `mariadb` engine.
-SQLHub is used by all others services that require a db and communicate with it through underlying network provided by Docker, in this way all communications stay into the system and are not visible from outside and more important the DBMS cannot be reached directly from outside the host system. <br/>
+SQLHub is used by all others services that need a db and communicate with it through underlying network provided by Docker, in this way all communications stay into the system and are not visible from outside and more important the DBMS cannot be reached directly from outside the host system. <br/>
 At image building time, the system uses the custom _root_ password saved in the `.env` file otherwise it creates the _root_ account with the temp password written into the Dockerfile.<br/> `.env` has to be created before to run the building process and the variable has to be written using this syntax:

 ```